The diaphragm meter is a positive displacement natural gas flow meter used by utility companies to bill residential and light commercial applications.

 The diaphragm gas meter is one of the most common and oldest natural gas meters.
 The development of this device in the 19th century was pivotal in the natural gas industry’s success.
 It created a reasonably priced way to charge the end-user for their energy use.
 Diaphragm meters are found mostly on residential properties and light commercial buildings.
 This type of meter measures the quantity of natural gas the user consumes so that the gas distributor can bill for it.

 Positive Displacement Meter

-The diaphragm gas meter is a positive displacement meter, which is also known as a PD flow meter or volumetric flow meter.In this case, the gas flows into a meter inlet or chamber, which has an oscillating diaphragm and contains a known capacity of the gas.
-The section fills and empties the gas and with each cycle the volumetric flow rate is determined.
+The diaphragm gas meter is a positive displacement meter, also known as a PD flow meter or volumetric flow meter.
+The gas flows into a meter inlet or chamber of known capacity, which has an oscillating diaphragm.
+The section fills and empties the gas, and the volumetric flow rate is determined with each cycle.

-Some popular diaphragm gas meter manufacturers include Elster American Meter, Dresser, Itron and Sensus.
+Some popular diaphragm gas meter manufacturers include Elster American Meter, Dresser, Itron, and Sensus.

 If you are interested in learning more about other styles of natural gas flow meters, read more.

 We are Sage Metering.
 We manufacture thermal mass flow meters, which measure and monitor gas mass flow.
 If you are interested in a different meter style, may I suggest learning more about the advantages of thermal mass flow measurement?
 Otherwise, here are other links to articles sharing the benefits and limitations of each technology: